-- 1. Planning - 2.
-Tree Planting - 3.
-Tree Maintenance - 4.
-Tree Protection - 5.
-Tree Removal - 6.
-Tree root interactions with public and private infrastructure - 7.
-Native Vegetation and Biodiversity - 1.
-Planning - 1.1.
-All strategic, development and construction work within the municipality is required to consider trees as early as possible in the design of the project to ensure the protection of existing trees and alignment with the Urban Forest Strategy and Sustainability Framework. - 1.2.
-The principles that will guide construction and development within the City include: - 1.2.1.All design and construction work around trees must consider existing trees to ensure the retention and protection of canopy trees in accordance with Australian Standard 4970 Protection of Trees on Development Sites - 1.2.2.
-All subdivision applications must identify and prioritise sufficient space for canopy tree planting and include tree zones in the functional layout plans in accordance with the Code of Practice for Infrastructure in Road Reserves. - 1.2.3.
+- 1.1.
+All strategic, development and construction work within the municipality must consider trees as early as possible in the design of the project to ensure the protection of existing trees and alignment with the Urban Forest Strategy and Sustainability Framework. - 1.2.
+The principles that will guide construction and development within the City include: - 1.2.1.All design and construction work around trees must consider existing trees to ensure the retention and protection of canopy trees in accordance with Australian Standard 4970 Protection of Trees on Development Sites - 1.2.2.All subdivision applications must identify and prioritise sufficient space for canopy tree planting and include tree zones in the functional layout plans in accordance with the Code of Practice for Infrastructure in Road Reserves. - 1.2.3.
 All developments must be designed and built to accommodate a minimum of one mature canopy tree in the nature strip per residential block or every fifteen metres, regardless of the presence of a tree at the time of design and planning. - 1.2.4.
-Engineering solutions that decrease compaction and increase water availability are to be adopted to improve the growing environment for trees, and reduce conflicts with infrastructure - 1.2.5.New buildings and associated infrastructure must be designed or located to minimise conflict with existing trees. - 1.3.
-To improve and increase canopy cover in accordance with the Urban Forest Strategy, the largest species suitable for the site shall be selected. - 1.4.
-When designing streetscapes trees that provide an appropriate scale, form and character for the neighbourhood and maximise beneficial environmental outcomes must be selected. - 1.5.
-The importance of indigenous and native tree species is recognised and the City will seek to enhance biodiversity where possible. - 1.6.
-Opportunities to integrate environmental outcomes such as promotion of habitat and biodiversity corridors into tree management programs will be sought. - 1.7.
+Engineering solutions that decrease compaction and increase water availability must be adopted to improve the growing environment for trees, and reduce conflicts with infrastructure - 1.2.5.
+New buildings and associated infrastructure must be designed or located to minimise conflict with existing trees. - 1.3.
+To improve and increase canopy cover in accordance with the Urban Forest Strategy, the largest species suitable for the site must be selected. - 1.4.
+When designing streetscapes, trees that provide an appropriate scale, form and character for the neighbourhood and maximise beneficial environmental outcomes must be selected. - 1.5.
 The City will build partnerships with local, state and federal organisations to help green and cool the city.